-- 233. It is recognised that having different legislation in Wales and England, as a result of introducing minimum unit pricing, may have a small effect on purchasing behaviours.
-However, these changes are expected to be minimal. - 234.
-Minimum unit pricing is a population measure, aimed at reducing alcohol-related harm, particularly amongst harmful and hazardous drinkers.
-Population measures are preferable because they help both those not in contact with specialist services and those who have been identified as needing to reduce their alcohol intake by creating an environment which supports lower-risk drinking.184 For the majority of the Welsh population, purchasing alcohol in England would incur a time and travel cost (for example fuel and vehicle value depreciation).
+- 291. It is recognised that having different legislation in Wales and England, as a result of introducing minimum unit pricing, may have a small effect on purchasing behaviours.
+However, these changes are expected to be minimal. - 292.
+Minimum unit pricing is a population measure, aimed at reducing alcohol-related harm, particularly amongst hazardous and harmful drinkers.
+Population measures are preferable because they help both those not in contact with specialist services and those who have been identified as needing to reduce their alcohol intake by creating an environment which supports lower-risk drinking.
+For the majority of the Welsh population, purchasing alcohol in England would incur a time and travel cost (for example fuel and vehicle value depreciation).
 This cost is likely to outweigh any savings on the price of alcohol which would be achieved.
-Minimum unit pricing also targets the proportion of drinkers who
+Minimum unit pricing also targets the proportion of drinkers who consume hazardous or harmful quantities of alcohol who may often be purchasing alcohol for immediate consumption, reducing the incentive to travel further than they would normally to avoid paying more for their alcohol as a result of an MUP.